 WaLC tutors are students, too, and they have busy schedules!
 Please respect their time: keep your appointments; show up on time; and come prepared with all necessary materials (see Active Participation policy above).
 Students who repeatedly miss or arrive late for appointments may lose their tutoring privileges (see Appointment Cancelation Policy below for more information).

 - Please provide 12 hours advance notice if you must cancel an appointment.

-- To cancel a tutoring session or academic skills consultation, call 828-227-2274 or log into TutorTrac and click the X next to the upcoming appointment on your main menu.
+- To cancel a tutoring session or academic skills consultation, call 828-227-2274 or log into GradesFirst, choose the appointment on the right hand side of the screen, and select "Cancel My Attendance."